 Pronunciation of 'Cucurbitaceae'

-The word 'Cucurbitaceae' refers to a family of plants commonly known as the gourd or squash family.
-It is pronounced as /kjuːˌkɜːrbɪˈteɪsiː/ in English.
+The word 'Cucurbitaceae' refers to a family of plants commonly known as the gourd or squash family, which includes cucumbers, pumpkins, melons, and similar plants.
+It is pronounced as 'kyoo-kur-bi-TAY-see-ee' in American English.

 Word Origin

-The word 'Cucurbitaceae' originates from the Latin word 'cucurbita,' meaning gourd or squash, combined with the suffix '-aceae,' which is used to denote plant families in botanical nomenclature.
+The term 'Cucurbitaceae' originates from the Latin word 'Cucurbita', meaning 'gourd' or 'pumpkin', combined with the suffix '-aceae', which is used to denote plant families in botanical nomenclature.

 Pronunciation Details